-- A 5-page form where you must summarise your proposal and respond to a set of questions on your innovation, your potential market and your team; - A pitch-deck of up to 10 slides following a set format; - A video pitch of up to 3 minutes where the core members of your team (up to three people) should provide the motivation for your application.
+- A 5-page form where you must summarise your proposal and respond to a set of questions on your innovation, your potential market and your team; - A pitch-deck of up to 10 slides following a set format; - A (link to a) video pitch of up to 3 minutes where the core members of your team (up to three people) should provide the motivation for your application.

-Within approximately [4-6] weeks, you will receive the result of your short application specifying whether or not your application met the criteria to proceed to a full application.
+Within approximately 4-6 weeks, you will receive the result of your short application specifying whether or not your application met the criteria to proceed to a full application.
 In both cases, you will receive feedback from the expert evaluators.

-Full applications: If your short application is successful then you will be invited to prepare a full application which can be submitted to one of the cut-off dates within the next [12] months from the date of the response to your short application.
+Full applications: If your short application is successful then you will be considered as an EIC beneficiary and be entitled to receive in kind support to prepare a full application which can be submitted to one of the cut-off dates within the next 12 months from the date of the response to your short application.
 You may decide which cut-off to apply to.
 The cut-off dates for 2021 are:

-- [9] June at 17.00.00 Brussels local time. - [6] October at 17.00.00 Brussels local time.
+- 9 June 2021 at 17.00.00 Brussels local time. - 6 October 2021 at 17.00.00 Brussels local time.